mmrosatab/learning-more-about-frontend-tests/README.md

 # Learning-more-about-frontend-tests

-Learning more about how to test things in front-end
+This repository has the purpose to explore more about how to test things in front-end, how make component contexts and requests mocks to use inside of test with ReactJS.

+- [ ] - How to mock axios and fetch requests?